 When I first started making “water kefir” a few years back, I was very enthusiastic.
 I juiced the plentiful Concord grapes I’d harvested that summer, and froze ice-cubes of the juice, to add to my brews.
 Ditto for the apples we got off our tree.
 Couldn’t eat that many apples as-is, but the juice turned the overabundance of fruit sugar into more probiotics.
 It was great!

 However!
-Orange seems to be kefir’s very favorite thing to feed on.
+Citrus is one of kefir’s very favorite thing to feed on.
 So now I grab some nice organic oranges, processing the peel, and adding orange juice and sugar to it.
 I make a lot of this “orange concentrate” at a time, and it flavors many batches of kefir.
 I can make a bunch of the concentrate at a time, since it keeps about a month in the fridge.
 (Sometimes I freeze an extra jar of it too.)

 Oh, by the way, kombucha just doesn’t like citrus.
 So keep this stuff for kefir.
 Happy brewing!

 - Peel from 3 organic oranges

 - 12 oz. frozen organic orange juice concentrate